-The OGP summit will involve 3000 representatives from 70 countries: Heads of State and governments, ministers, public servants, members of parliament, local authorities, civil society representatives, start-ups and digital innovators, civic techs, developers, researchers, journalists will gather in Paris to share their experiences and push forward the open government agenda in light of the global challenges.
+The OGP summit involved more than 3000 representatives from 70 countries: Heads of State and governments, ministers, public servants, members of parliament, local authorities, civil society representatives, start-ups and digital innovators, civic techs, developers, researchers, journalists gathered in Paris to share their experiences and pushed forward the open government agenda in light of the global challenges.

 On April 2016, a process of co-construction of the program for the OPG summit was launched, in order to build an agenda that reflects the priorities of the participants.
 The open call for proposals gathered almost 700 proposals and was enriched by several collaborative workshops.